-The Oral History Team is led by Senior Research Fellow Andrew Green and works in conjunction with the University’s Heritage Hub.
-The team has worked on a wide variety of projects, including collaborations with University of Western Australia and work with Stevenage Football Club.
-We have lots of exciting projects planned for the coming year.
+The Oral History Team is led by Senior Research Fellow Andrew Green and co-ordinated by Dr Leanne Calvert.
+The team works in conjunction with the University’s Heritage Hub.

 Andrew Green arrived at the University of Hertfordshire with the experience of a long career as a BBC radio presenter and producer, in the course of which he has conducted many thousands of interviews on a vast range of topics.
 Among his subjects over the years have been two Prime Ministers, two Archbishops of Canterbury, Paul McCartney, Cliff Richard...and World Cup-winning striker, Geoff Hurst.
 However, one of his greatest pleasures has been hearing extraordinary stories told by ordinary people from many walks of life.

 Andrew's role as a Senior Visiting Research Fellow at UH involves him firstly in training students, staff and local community members in interview techniques.
 That expertise has then been applied in a range of UH oral history projects, from gathering memories of one-time employees of the de Havilland aircraft business and supporters of Stevenage Football Club, to interviews with UH international students - the WorldStory project.